xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 ## Your first pyATS use case: getting a CLI output from a device

-In this first use case, we are going to see step by step how we can get a **simple CLI output** (`show ip interface brief`) from a IOS XR device.
+In this first use case, we are going to see step by step how we can get a **simple CLI output** (`show ip interface brief`) from an IOS XR device.

 This first use case do **not** demonstrates the full power of pyATS but should be a good example to cover the basics.
 {: .notice--info}